matter-labs/era-contracts/.github/pull_request_template.md

 - [ ] PR title corresponds to the body of PR (we generate changelog entries from PRs).
 - [ ] Tests for the changes have been added / updated.
+- [ ] Gas snapshot have been updated.
 - [ ] Documentation comments have been added / updated.